 5) Make Sure Everyone Packs An Activity Bag

 I love having each of my kids pack their own travel backpack with essentials that they can easily access.
+This can be especially useful for long road trips with toddlers.
 This also tends to keep things better contained than a basket of stuff, which often gets stepped on or otherwise destroyed.

 I love that having their own activity bag means they can choose what they’re interested in for a long family road trip.
 This makes it so they are much more likely to stay engaged with those activities.
 This is a great way to keep toddlers busy on long road trips.